schranz-search/schranz-search/docs/search-and-filters/index.rst

 OrCondition
 ~~~~~~~~~~~

-The ``OrCondition`` is used to filter by two or more conditions where at least one condition need to match.
+The ``OrCondition`` is used to filter by two or more conditions where at least one condition needs to match.

 .. code-block:: php